pitosalas/cleancont/output/2020-06-13-some-great-links-for-06142020.md

 ---
 title: "Some great links for  06/14/2020"
-subtitle: "[Free illustrations for developers. – DEV](https://dev.to/sasidharan/free-illustrations-for-develope..."
+subtitle: "Free illustrations for developers. – DEV"
 category: "301"
 tags: []
 date: "2020-06-13"